 Christian education at TCIS is about “teaching for understanding” rather than “teaching for dogma.”
-Our students will learn that being a Christian means to follow Christ, rather than fitting into molds and stereotypes.
-We encourage all our students to explore and learn through the Bible about who Christ was, what he taught, and what He has done for all mankind.
+Our students will learn that being a Christian means to follow Christ and His example, rather than fitting into modern molds and cultural stereotypes.
+We encourage all our students to explore and learn through the Bible about who Christ was, what He taught, and what He has done for all mankind.

 Non-denominational Christian Organization